in-rolls/google_vision_ocr/README.md

 ### Application

-To illustrate how to use the script, we use it to process 15,000 Kerala English PDF Electoral Rolls.
+To illustrate how to use the script, we use it to process 12,694 pages of Kerala English PDF Electoral Rolls.

 We processed the electoral rolls using the [async pdf API request](https://cloud.google.com/vision/docs/pdf).
 We first split the electoral files using [split_elex_rolls.py](split_elex_rolls.py) into 15 page chunks.
 (We chose 15 pages after checking out errors at different resolutions.
 At 300 dpi, it turns out to be about 15 pages of electoral rolls.
 And returns on increasing resolution beyond 300 dpi are minimal.)
 We then called [google_vision_ocr_gcs.py](google_vision_ocr_gcs.py), which implements the [following workflow](gcs_workflow.md).

 #### Output, Errors, Stats, and Utility Script

-1. **Data:** The output (text, JSON, png with bounding boxes) from 15,000 pages of Kerala English Electoral Rolls is available at: [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MQPPNC).  (**Note:** Given the data include personal details of electors, we are only releasing the data for researchers.)
+1. **Data:** The output (text, JSON, png with bounding boxes) from 12,694 pages of Kerala English Electoral Rolls is available at: [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MQPPNC).  (**Note:** Given the data include personal details of electors, we are only releasing the data for researchers.)

 2. **Log File and Stats:** Check out the [log file](sample_out/mplog.log) for details about failed requests, the [script](sample_out/google_vision_ocr_log2stat.ipynb) that gets statistics on the OCR confidence, and the resulting [stats (csv)](sample_out/google_vision_ocr_stat.csv).